dvxf/tt07-dj8v-dac/docs/info.md

 # How it works

-DJ8 is a 8-bit CPU, originally developped for XCS10XL featuring:
+DJ8 is a 8-bit CPU featuring:
 * 8 x 8-bit register file
 * 3-4 cycles per instruction
 * 15-bit address bus